strobejb/andersen-ev/README.md

 ## Authentication

-Register your mobile phone with the Andersen charger (if not already done), using the Konnect+ app as normal.
-The email address and password used to register with Andersen must be used with the python client to authenticate with the cloud API.
-User credentials should be protected and not hard-coded into scripts or source-control:
+Register your mobile phone with the Andersen Konnect+ app as normal.
+The email address and password used to register with Andersen are also used by the python client to authenticate with the cloud API.
+User credentials should be protected and never hard-coded into scripts or source-control:

 ```python
 from andersen_ev import AndersenA2